evolbioinfo/goalign/docs/commands/sample.md

 * general command:
 ```
 Available Commands:
-  rarefy      Take a new sample taking into accounts weights
+  rarefy      Takes a new sample taking into accounts weights
   seqs        Samples a subset of sequences from the input alignment
-  sites       Take a random subalignment
+  sites       Takes a random subalignment

 Flags:
   -h, --help   help for sample